Content Moderation & RLHF Services for Safer AI

 Moderation of AI agents

-Supervise, control and correct the behaviors or responses of virtual assistants (chatbots, voicebots, co-pilots, etc.) to avoid drifts, biases or clumsiness in interactions with users.
+Supervise, control and correct the behaviors or responses of virtual assistants (chatbots, voice assistants and copilots, etc.) to avoid drifts, biases or clumsiness in interactions with users.

 Definition of moderation rules according to the context of use (sector, language, target, tone)